-Marie-José Jongerius studied at The Royal Academy of Visual Arts, BA photography, The Hague.
-Jongerius has published 4 books: Sweetwater (2001), Lunar Landscapes (2012), Concrete Wilderness (2014), Edges of the Experiment (2015).
+Marie-José Jongerius studied at the Instituto Superiore della Fotografia in Rome Italy, and at the Royal Academy of Visual arts, BA photography, The Hague.
+Jongerius has published 5 books: Sweetwater (2001), Lunar Landscapes (2012), Concrete Wilderness (2014), Edges of the Experiment (2015) and Los Angeles Palms (2017).
 Edges of the Experiment has been nominated for the Arles Book Award 2015, Finalist for a Dutch Design Award 2015 and on the shortlist for the Infinity Award in the category critical writing and research 2016.

 In her work Dutch photographer Marie-José Jongerius (1970) expresses her intuitive vision of the factual and research based realities in a dialogue with fiction and imagination.
 How are we as humans trying to shape, appropriate and control the world?
 It forms the central question in the photographic oeuvre of Jongerius, who finds visual answers in the urban and natural landscapes and the visible cultural, economical, social and political influences it bears.
 Borders and boundaries form a special interest, as a place of possibility and transition.
 Her photographs are not a simple dialectic of culture versus nature, but rather the interface where we can see something that is neither.